 I am Nick Prideaux and this is why I shoot film

-Today we’re talking to Australian Nick Prideaux, freshly transplanted to Bangkok after an extended stint in Tokyo for the past five years.
+Today we’re talking to Australian Nick Prideaux, transplanted to Bangkok after an extended stint in Tokyo for the past five years.
 I guess you could call Nick a purist for the most part.
 Mostly one camera and mostly one film stock.

 Over to you, Nick.

 NP: This is a picture I took recently of my girlfriend on my rooftop in Tokyo.
 This was taken on one of those first evenings of early spring, where you can feel the onset of the seasons changing.

 My rooftop in Tokyo was one of my favorite things about my apartment, I spent a lot of time up there and I’ve got rolls and rolls of film taken of sunsets and friends and the drinks we had, so this photo has a somewhat personal romantic nostalgia attached to it.

 Ok, so who are you? (the short version, please)